Bonnie and Clyde: 1934: Final run

 Prison boss Simmons always said publicly that Hamer had been his first choice, although there is evidence that he first approached two other Rangers, both of whom declined because they were reluctant to shoot a woman.
 Starting on February 10, Hamer became the constant shadow of Barrow and Parker, living out of his car, just a town or two behind them.
-Three of Hamer's four brothers were also Texas Rangers.
-Brother Harrison was the best shot of the four, but Frank was considered the most tenacious.

-On Easter Sunday, April 1, 1934, at the intersection of Route 114 and Dove Road, near Grapevine, Texas, now Southlake, highway patrolmen H.D.
+On Easter Sunday, April 1, 1934, at the intersection of Route 114 and Dove Road, near Grapevine, Texas (now Southlake) Texas Highway Patrolmen H.D.
 Murphy and Edward Bryant Wheeler stopped their motorcycles thinking a motorist needed assistance.
-Barrow and Methvin or Parker opened fire with a shotgun and handgun, killing both officers.
-An eyewitness account said that Parker fired the fatal shots and this story received widespread coverage.
+Barrow and either Methvin or Parker opened fire with a shotgun and handgun, killing both officers.
+An eyewitness account said that Parker fired the fatal shots; this story received widespread coverage.
 Methvin later claimed that he fired the first shot after mistakenly assuming that Barrow wanted the officers killed.
-Barrow joined in, firing at Patrolman Murphy.
+Barrow joined in, firing at Murphy.

 Public opinion turned against the couple after the Grapevine murders and resultant negative publicity.

 During the spring season, the Grapevine killings were recounted in exaggerated detail, affecting public perception.
 All four Dallas daily papers seized on the story told by the eyewitness, a farmer who claimed to have seen Parker laugh at the way that Murphy's head "bounced like a rubber ball" on the ground as she shot him.
 The stories claimed that police found a cigar butt "with tiny teeth marks", supposedly those of Parker.
 Several days later, Murphy's fiancée wore her intended wedding dress to his funeral, attracting photos and newspaper coverage.